lsst-dm/dmtn-020/index.rst

    EVMS
       Earned Value Management System.
 See the brief description :ref:`above
       <sec-evms>`, or refer to formal training.

+   JIRA
+      Issue and project tracking software produced by `Atlassian`_. `LSST's JIRA`_ is a core interface between technical managers, their teams, and the :term:`PMCS`.

    LCR
       LSST Change Request.
 It is necessary to submit a change request to alter